 The SDWA requires that a PWS applying for a DWSRF loan must show that it has the technical, financial and managerial capacity to ensure compliance.
 If a system does not have adequate capacity, assistance may only be provided if it will help the system to achieve capacity.
 The goal of this requirement is to ensure that DWSRF assistance is not used to create or support non-viable systems.
-The DPH is in the process of developing Capacity Development Assessment Scorecards for PWSs serving fewer than 1,000 people to better evaluate their overall capacity.
+The DPH is in the process of developing a Capacity Assessment Tool for PWSs serving fewer than 1,000 people to better evaluate their overall capacity.
+A preliminary evaluation of the tool has been completed and is under review.
 PWSs serving 1,000 or more are required to develop and maintain a Water Supply Plan, which are reviewed and approved by the DPH.

 Incentives for PWS to improve their capacity have been built into the distribution of the required subsidy, as described in Section IV.
 Starting in SFY 2014 additional subsidy was offered to small PWSs which developed an asset management plan.
-This will continue in SFY 2016.
+This will continue in SFY 2017.
 Beginning in SFY 2015, qualified applicants of all sizes that wish to qualify to receive state subsidy must have asset and fiscal management plans.
 The criteria for these plans were developed by referencing EPA guidance.
 Checklists of required information for each plan were developed and are included as Attachments G and H. The criteria were chosen so that these plans would address all three areas of capacity.

 While the DPH intends to fund a wide range of drinking water projects, it will do so only after careful consideration of an applicant's technical, managerial and financial capabilities and readiness to proceed with their project.
-An assessment of an applicant's overall capacity, including the longterm capacity to operate and maintain the water system and the infrastructure to be funded by the DWSRF, will be conducted before any funding commitment is made.
+An assessment of an applicant's overall capacity, including the long-term capacity to operate and maintain the water system and the infrastructure to be funded by the DWSRF, will be conducted before any funding commitment is made.